wavedong/analfist/README.md

-Anylfest
+Analfist
 ================================
-Anylfest provides and API for parsing and analyzing an AndroidManifest.xml file or files.
+Analfist provides and API for parsing and analyzing an AndroidManifest.xml file or files.

 REQUIRES
 -------------------------